kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 - Why is it a singleton with a fixed name "default" (no custom name)?
   - One source of truth per cluster avoids conflicting configs and name sprawl.
 A stable ARM path (/upgradeGuards/default) makes RBAC, Policy aliases, CLI/Portal, and automation simple and consistent.
 It also reduces drift and eases DeployIfNotExists stamping of org defaults.
 If we add pool-level resources or reusable profiles later, the cluster-level default remains a single, predictable anchor.

+- Can I target specific alert rules within a rule group?
+  - Not in v1.
+All alerting rules in the provided rule groups are enforced.
+Use granular rule groups to scope if needed.

 - Why only Azure Managed Prometheus in v1 and not self-hosted Prometheus or Azure Monitor alerts?
   - Adoption (~48% of clusters), lowest integration/identity complexity, fastest path to value.
 We can add Azure Monitor alerts and self‑hosted endpoints in later phases.

 - Does this gate control plane upgrades?
   - Control plane honors pause-only semantics; no rollback.
 Agent pool upgrades can optionally rollback when Blue/Green is enabled.

-- Do I have to specify rule names?
-  - No. If omitted, all alerting rules in the provided rule groups are eligible.
-Use ruleNames to allowlist a subset.

 - How do you reduce false positives/noise?
   - Consecutive breach counts, warm-up suppression in preflight, debounce windows, and explicit customer-selected signals.